 Responsibility for Implementation

-University employees contracting to purchase or otherwise acquire services, systems, and software, including hosted services, which involve university data or business processes are responsible for ensuring this contract addendum is incorporated into the contract between the university and the vendor. .
+University employees contracting to purchase or otherwise acquire services, systems, and software, including hosted services, which involve university data or business processes are responsible for ensuring this contract addendum is incorporated into the contract between the university and the vendor.

 University Purchasing will facilitate the inclusion of a completed version of this template in solicitations under Section 7B, Special Terms and Conditions; if there are questions about applicability to a particular procurement, the Chief Data Officer, Chief Information Security Officer, Procurement Officer, and/or General Counsel may be consulted.

-This template is intended to fulfill, but not necessarily replace, provisions of the State Fiscal Accountability Authority (SFAA) Procurement Compendium, Version 2.0.1 (June 2015; see http://tinyurl.com/jan8f8g ), including but not limited to clauses pertaining to Information Security (inclusive of 7B104-1, 7B105-1, 7B106-1), Information Use and Disclosure (7B108-1 and 7B110-1), and Ownership of Data and Materials (7B125-1); see http://tinyurl.com/jan8f8g .
+This template is intended to fulfill, but not necessarily replace, provisions of the State Fiscal Accountability Authority (SFAA) Procurement Compendium, Version 2.0.2 (September 2017; see https://procurement.sc.gov/legal/proc-docs ), including but not limited to clauses pertaining to Information Security (inclusive of 7B104-1, 7B105-1, 7B106-1), Information Use and Disclosure (7B108-1 and 7B110-1), and Ownership of Data and Materials (7B125-1).
 A Service Provider Security Assessment Questionnaire (04-4027-1), Contractor’s Liability Insurance – Information Security and Privacy (7B058-1), and Subcontractor Identification (5030-2) may also be recommended or required.

 Note: This Addendum should be used only in conjunction with a contract between the university and a third party.
 If the university intends to share CDI with a third party but no formal agreement exists between the parties, then please refer to Appendix 3 of Policy UNIV 1.52.